Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Cleveland has four wins against the spread in seven games this year.

-- When Cleveland scores more than 22.0 points, it is 2-2 against the spread and 2-2 overall.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it scores more than 22.0 points.

-- In games that Cleveland totals over 352.3 yards, the team is 3-2 against the spread and 3-2 overall.
+- Cleveland is 3-2 against the spread and 3-2 overall when the team churns out more than 352.3 yards.

-- The Browns have turned the ball over two more times (7 total) than the Steelers have forced a turnover (5) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.